 Please note that we may continue to use or disclose that information to the extent we have relied on your authorization.
 Also, please note that we are unable to take back any disclosures we have already made with your authorization, and that we are required to retain our records of the care that we provided to you.

 You may ask us to communicate with you in a different way or at a different location by submitting a written “Request for Alternative Communication” Form to the Privacy Officer.
 We will not ask you why and we will accommodate all reasonable requests (which may include: to send appointment reminders in closed envelopes rather than by postcards, to send your PHI to a post office box instead of your home address, to communicate with you at a telephone number other than your home number).
 You must tell us the alternative means or location you want us to use and explain to our satisfaction how payment to us will be made if we communicate with you as you request.

-When you request us to fax or email your PHI as an alternative communication, we may agree to do so, but only after having our Privacy Officer or treating doctor review that request.
-For this communication, our Privacy Officer will confirm that the fax number or email address is correct before sending the message and ensure that the intended recipient has sole access to the fax machine or computer before sending the message; confirm receipt, locate our fax machine or computer in a secure location so unauthorized access and viewing is prevented; use a fax cover sheet so the PHI is not the first page to print out because unauthorized persons may view the top page; and attach an appropriate notice to the message.
-Our emails are all encrypted per Federal Standard for your protection.
+When you request us to fax or your PHI, we may agree to do so, but only after having our Privacy Officer or treating doctor review that request.
+For this communication, our Privacy Officer will confirm that the fax number is correct before sending the message and ensure that the intended recipient has sole access to the fax machine before sending the message; confirm receipt, locate our fax machine in a secure location so unauthorized access and viewing is prevented; use a fax cover sheet so the PHI is not the first page to print out because unauthorized persons may view the top page.

 Practice Transition Rule